zouppen/ddrlights/protocol.md

 intensity of each light.
 Light is turned off when value is 0x00 and has full intensity when value is 0xff.

-An example: Turning lamp #3 to almost half intensity of 0x7e (note: it's escape character):
+Example 1: Turning lamp #3 to almost half intensity of 0x7e (note: it's escape character):

-    7e 01 02 01 7e 00
+    7e 01 02 01 7e 00 7e 02

-Another example: Setting all lamps to maximum intensity:
+Example 2: Setting all lamps to maximum intensity:

-    7e 01 00 06 ff ff ff ff ff ff
+    7e 01 00 06 ff ff ff ff ff ff 7e 02

+Example 3: Sets lamp #3 *on* and #6 *off*.
+This is a bit unpractical but shows the idea of multiple writes per "frame":

+    7e 01 02 01 ff 7e 01 05 01 00 7e 02

 In the first example seek was 2 and bytes written was 1.
-In another example, we started from the beginning (seek 0) and wrote the whole array (length 6).
+In second example, we started from the beginning (seek 0) and wrote the whole array (length 6).
+In third example we had 2 writes (to positions 3 and
+6) but only one `REFRESH` command in the end.

 ## Elovalo cube